Kuranishi spaces as a 2-category: Introduction

 In this survey we will for simplicity restrict attention almost entirely to Kuranishi spaces {\it without boundary}, which we just call Kuranishi spaces.
-Kuranishi spaces with boundary, and with corners, are studied in~\cite{Joyc5}.
+Kuranishi spaces with boundary, and with corners, are studied in~\cite{Joyc5,Joyc6}.

-Section \ref{kt2} reviews the definitions of Fukaya--Oh--Ohta--Ono's Kuranishi spaces \cite{Fuka,FOOO1,FOOO2,FOOO3,FOOO4,FOOO5,FOOO6,FOOO7,FOOO8,FuOn}, McDuff--Wehrheim's Kuranishi atlases \cite{McDu,McWe1,McWe2,McWe3}, and Dingyu Yang's Kuranishi structures \cite{Yang1,Yang2,Yang3}, and we also discuss Hofer--Wysocki--Zehnder's polyfolds \cite{Hofe,HWZ1,HWZ2,HWZ3,HWZ4,HWZ5,HWZ6}.
+Section \ref{kt2} reviews the definitions of Fukaya--Oh--Ohta--Ono's Kuranishi spaces \cite{Fuka,FOOO1,FOOO2,FOOO3,FOOO4,FOOO5,FOOO6,FOOO7,FOOO8,FOOO9,FuOn}, McDuff--Wehrheim's Kuranishi atlases \cite{McDu,McWe1,McWe2,McWe3}, and Dingyu Yang's Kuranishi structures \cite{Yang1,Yang2,Yang3}, and we also discuss Hofer--Wysocki--Zehnder's polyfolds \cite{Hofe,HWZ1,HWZ2,HWZ3,HWZ4,HWZ5,HWZ6,HWZ7}.
 Section \ref{kt3} explains Kuranishi neighbourhoods and their 1- and 2-morphisms and coordinate changes.
 Section \ref{kt4} defines the 2-category of Kuranishi spaces, and explains their relation to FOOO Kuranishi spaces, MW Kuranishi atlases, DY Kuranishi structures, polyfolds, and d-orbifolds.

-Section \ref{kt5} discusses the differential geometry of Kuranishi spaces, how to prove moduli spaces of $J$-holomorphic curves are Kuranishi spaces, and how to construct virtual chains and virtual cycles for Kuranishi spaces.
+Section \ref{kt5} discusses the differential geometry of Kuranishi spaces.
 Finally, Appendix \ref{ktA} gives background on 2-categories, and stacks on topological spaces.